 There are several forms of individual counseling that are available in addiction and mental health treatment.
 Therapists at Sana Lake utilize a variety of therapeutic techniques to help in addressing each person’s unique symptoms.
 Individual therapies we offer include:

 Cognitive-Behavioral Therapy (CBT) for Individuals

-Individual therapy helps to make people more aware of their thought processes.
+Individual counseling helps to make people more aware of their thought processes.
 The way people think and feel affects the way they behave and react.
 For instance, if a person has negative thoughts about his or her life, the individual will likely feel unworthy of love or help.
 The person may not seek assistance or try to change.
 He or she might experience an immense amount of guilt or shame.
 People who are struggling with these thoughts may harm themselves or others.

 This approach encourages individuals to identify and analyze harmful thought processes.
 Again, these negative cognitive patterns can be life-altering, impacting various areas of people’s lives.
-So, it’s important for those in recovery to be aware of any unhealthy patterns that exist.
+So, those in recovery need to be aware of any unhealthy patterns that exist.
 CBT also helps individuals to replace their negative thought processes with positive, healthy ones.
 This enables those in recovery to focus on moving forward and creating a healthier, addiction-free life for themselves.

 Individual therapy works to help people make amends and develop healthy relationships with others.
 This is even continued in group therapy.

 Individual therapy also works to help people in the area of acceptance.
 Those who suffer from substance use disorder can’t control the disease they’re experiencing.
 They may behave in ways they cannot control and suffer from unhealthy patterns in their lives.
 It’s common for individuals to feel an overall loss of control, even when they take a step toward recovery.
 Therapy strives to restore a sense of control to those in recovery.
 But, sometimes, there will be things that individuals simply cannot change or govern.
 This is where acceptance comes in.